tanimaraeliassantos/Laravel-cars-project/README.md

 - Tanimara here you are!
   6:27s Accessing the Request in Laravel from https://www.youtube.com/watch?v=e-2t2-oMQqg

+  Ypu need to get back to it asap.

   See it live with php artisan serve.
   Run tailwind with npm run watch to see css changes live.
   Open mysql to tinker with the database.